Lenyn Sosa Preview, Player Props: White Sox vs. Diamondbacks

-On Wednesday, Lenyn Sosa (.200 slugging percentage in past 10 games, with zero homers) and the Chicago White Sox play the Arizona Diamondbacks, whose starting pitcher will be Brandon Pfaadt.
+On Thursday, Lenyn Sosa (.273 on-base percentage in past 10 games, 65 points above season-long percentage) and the Chicago White Sox face the Arizona Diamondbacks, whose starting pitcher will be Bryce Jarvis.
 First pitch is at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Diamondbacks.
+In his last game, he racked up two hits (going 2-for-4 with a double) against the Diamondbacks.

 Sportsbook Promo Codes